sajjan15/Application-Development-II-Assignment-1/README.md

 # Application-Development-II-Assignment-1
 # Connect 4 Game in Kotlin

 This is a console-based implementation of the classic Connect 4 game, written in Kotlin.
-The game is designed as part of the **420-952-VM: Application Development 2: Mobile** course assignment.
+The game is designed as part of the **Application Development 2: Mobile** course assignment.

 ---